Home Care Licensing Changes 2013

-The Advisory Council of the Home Care and Assisted Living Program with the Minnesota Department of Health will hold its first meeting on Monday, June 2, 2014 from 3:00 pm to 6:00 pm.
-For more information, contact the Home Care and Assisted Living Program at 651-201-5273.
+The Home Care Provider Advisory Council for the Minnesota Department of Health will hold its quarterly meeting on Monday, December 8 from 3 p.m. to 5 p.m.
+For more information, contact the Home Care and Assisted Living Program at 651-201-5273 or firstname.lastname@example.org.
 The public is invited to attend.

 Comments requested regarding integrated licensing implementation for Minnesota Department of Health licensed home care providers (144a) and Minnesota Department of Human Services licensed home and community based services (245d)

 Home Care & Assisted Living New Providers: Temporary License and Temporary License Survey WebEx